Ivan-Zennaro/dots_and_boxes/README.md

 ```$java dots_and_boxes.jar gui```

 or else go to the ```main``` branch and run the main method at the last line of MenuGui.
 However separate jar files could be produced in the main class as soon as one main is selected.
+This however has not been
+done in the final version but has been tried successfully and can be reproduced during the presentation.

 ### Developers